 “Hello Maggie,” or “Thank you Maggie,” or even, “Goodbye, Maggie.”

-19 thoughts on ““Hello Maggie,” or “Thank you Maggie,” or even, “Goodbye, Maggie.””
+19 responses to ““Hello Maggie,” or “Thank you Maggie,” or even, “Goodbye, Maggie.””

 1. Andrea wonderful thoughts!
 I agree, using someones names is no different then looking into someone’s eyes when you are with them so they know beyond physically being there, you are present with them and have your full attention.
 Wrapped up in a name is someone’s identity and who they have become, by simply uttering it, you are acknowledging and validating them.
 I always love your insights.
 Have a wonderful day!